halildurmus/win32/website/docs/migration/5xx-to-6xx.md

 ## Memory Allocation (Optional)

-While not required, migrating to the allocators provided by `package:win32` prepares your code to take advantage of **native memory leak tracking**.
+While not required, migrating to the allocators provided by `package:ffi_leak_tracker` prepares your code to take advantage of **native memory leak tracking**.

 This is especially useful during development and debugging of FFI-heavy code.